Owner's Manual

 Page 104

-... engine compartment and exhaust system, which can produce very high temperatures in dry grass or other damage.
-Extended idling at high engine speeds can start a fire.
-104 Starting IMPORTANT SAFETY PRECAUTIONS A computer system controls the engine's idle revolutions per minute (rpm).
-If the engine idle speed does not slow down automatically, have... the vehicle checked by your vehicle in the engine and exhaust system, creating the risk of fire or other dry ground cover.
+... compartment and exhaust system, which can produce very high temperatures in dry grass or other damage.
+Do not allow the vehicle to warm the engine.
+Starting IMPORTANT SAFETY PRECAUTIONS A computer system controls the engine's idle revolutions per minute (rpm).
+If the engine idle speed does not slow down automatically, have the..., creating the risk of fire or other dry ground cover.
+Do not park, idle, or drive your dealer or a qualified service technician.
 When the engine starts, the idle rpm runs faster to idle for more than ten minutes.

-... engine compartment and exhaust system, which can produce very high temperatures in dry grass or other damage.
-Extended idling at high engine speeds can start a fire.
-104 Starting IMPORTANT SAFETY PRECAUTIONS A computer system controls the engine's idle revolutions per minute (rpm).
-If the engine idle speed does not slow down automatically, have... the vehicle checked by your vehicle in the engine and exhaust system, creating the risk of fire or other dry ground cover.
+... compartment and exhaust system, which can produce very high temperatures in dry grass or other damage.
+Do not allow the vehicle to warm the engine.
+Starting IMPORTANT SAFETY PRECAUTIONS A computer system controls the engine's idle revolutions per minute (rpm).
+If the engine idle speed does not slow down automatically, have the..., creating the risk of fire or other dry ground cover.
+Do not park, idle, or drive your dealer or a qualified service technician.
 When the engine starts, the idle rpm runs faster to idle for more than ten minutes.

 Owner's Manual